rcools/ASCAT_long_read/README.md

 # Changes to let ASCAT run on long-read data:
 - First the Allelecounter needs to be altered, set the `min_base_qual=10` to run on long reads and added the flag: `f -0`.
 Both changes are exposed to `ascat.prepareHTS()`.
 - `loci_binsize` Size of the bins to subsample loci, reduces autocorrelation in BAF/LogR for long-read sequencing (optional, default = 1, no binning) and modified in the `ascat.getBAFsAndLogRs()`.
 Now you want to set the `local_binsize=500` in `ascat.prepareHTS()` for long reads.
-(In my experience, long read need to be binned at 500 or even higher depending on the avergae length of your reads)
+(In my experience, long read need to be binned at 500 or even higher depending on the average length of your reads)
 - Further, if there was no PCR step in the library prep, GC correction is not needed.
 - Lastly, changing the penalty in `ascat.aspcf` to a higher value can help in reducing the noise.
 - Example of the new `ascat.prepareHTS` function for long reads: